Plymouth Township, Montgomery County, Pennsylvania: Government and politics

-The township is part of the Fourth Congressional District (represented by Rep. Madeleine Dean).
-It is also in the 70th State House District (represented by Rep. Matthew Bradford) and the 148th State House District (represented by Rep. Mary Jo Daley) as well as the 17th State Senate District (represented by Sen. Amanda Cappelletti).
+The township is part of the Fourth Congressional District, represented by Madeleine Dean.
+It is in the 54th State House District, represented by Greg Scott, and the 12th State Senate District, represented by Maria Collett.

 Education

 Colonial School District is the local school district.

 Holy Rosary Regional Catholic School in Plymouth Meeting and Plymouth Township is the area Catholic school.
-It was formed in 2012 by the merger of Epiphany of Our Lord School in Plymouth Meeting, Our Lady of Victory in East Norriton, and St. Titus in Norristown.
+It was formed in 2012 by the merger of Epiphany of Our Lord School in Plymouth Meeting, Our Lady of Victory in East Norriton Township, and St. Titus in Norristown.